paulsinnett/scratch-curriculum/en-GB/Term 1/River-Cross/RiverCross.md

    Make one log then duplicate the rectangle's 5 times.

-Step 3: Draw a background, this could be a water background like the classic Frogger

-games, or you use your own ideas like your character is avoiding lava in a volcano.

-Step 4 : Time to start programming!
-On your character sprite use this coding to make the
+Step 2 : Making the frog move

-character move, this script will make the character move to the left when the left arrow key is
+1. We want the character to be controlled by the arrow keys to move.
+Use this script to make the character move to the left:

-clicked.

 When [left arrow v] key pressed
 Change x by (-10)

-Use this code to make the sprite move to the right:
+2. Now you can use this script to make the character move to the right:

 When [right arrow v] key pressed
 Change x by (10)

+3. We also want the character to jump forward,onto the logs, so use this script:

+When[space v] key pressed
+play sound [Pop 1 v]
+move (75) steps

+You can use any sound effect when your character jumps!

+4. Finally use this script so your character can move backwards: